JetBrains/kotless/README.md

 Apart from that, Kotless code itself is widely documented, and you can take a look into its interfaces to get to know Kotless better.

+You may ask questions and participate in discussions in `#kotless` channel in [KotlinLang slack](http://slack.kotlinlang.org).

 If you still have questions that we weren't able to answer in this README, feel free to contact us at your convenience!